Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Introduction

-The present study addresses this gap by combining large-scale experiments with a bio-inspired 3D flocking model specifically designed to reveal phase-transition dynamics in drone swarms \cite{calovi2018disentangling,lei2020computational,Wang2022impact}.
-We use a minimal local-interaction framework in which each drone modulates its motion based on distance and heading information from a small set of influential neighbors, controlled by only two gains that quantify alignment and attraction \cite{verdoucq_bio-inspired_2023}.
-By systematically varying these gains, we map a phase diagram that spans disordered swarming, highly aligned schooling, and an intermediate critical region where susceptibility, polarization fluctuations, and reorganization capacity are maximal.
-Using both numerical simulations and outdoor free-flight experiments with a swarm of UAVs, we quantify how polarization, dispersion, and minimal inter-agent distance evolve across these regimes and how they are modified by internal parameter switches and external perturbations such as targeted intrusions by a drone external to the group.
+The present study addresses this gap by combining large-scale experiments with a bio-inspired 3D flocking model specifically designed to reveal phase-transition dynamics in drone swarms.
+The interaction rules implemented in this model are grounded in quantitative studies of animal collective behavior, which have shown that coordinated motion in fish schools emerges from the combined effects of attraction and alignment responses to neighbors~\cite{calovi2018disentangling, lei2020computational,Wang2022impact}.
+These interaction components correspond to measurable behavioral processes that govern how individuals adjust their heading and spatial position in response to social cues.
+In this framework, we use a minimal local-interaction framework in which each drone modulates its motion based on distance and heading information from a small set of influential neighbors (two in this case), controlled by only two gains that quantify alignment and attraction~\cite{verdoucq_bio-inspired_2023}.
+By systematically varying these gains, we map a phase diagram that spans \textit{(i)}~swarming --- a collective pattern defined by loose aggregation, with relatively strong attraction between agents but low alignment (low polarization; Figure~\ref{fig:collective_patterns}B-D); \textit{(ii)}~schooling --- a highly coordinated collective motion exhibiting strong alignment (high polarization; Figure~\ref{fig:collective_patterns}A-C); and \textit{(iii)}~an intermediate critical region where polarization fluctuations and reorganization capacity (susceptibility) are maximal.
+Using both numerical simulations and outdoor free-flight experiments with a swarm of UAVs, we quantify how polarization, dispersion, and minimal inter-agent distance evolve across these regimes and how they are modulated by internal parameter changes and external perturbations, including targeted intrusions by an external drone referred to as the intruder.

 Our specific objectives are threefold.
-First, we seek to demonstrate experimentally that an autonomous drone swarm can undergo a well-defined transition between collective phases under real conditions and to identify the associated critical region in terms of interaction strengths.
+First, we seek to demonstrate experimentally that an autonomous drone swarm can undergo a clear transition between collective phases under real-world conditions and to identify the associated critical region in terms of interaction strengths.
 Second, we investigate the dynamics and asymmetry of switching between schooling and swarming states when alignment strength is abruptly increased or decreased, and assess the implications of these transition times for mission design.
-Third, we aim to determine how the position of the swarm in this phase diagram shapes its responsiveness and resilience to threats by measuring susceptibility and recovery time when the group is perturbed by intruder approaches from different directions.
+Third, we aim to determine how the location of the swarm in the phase diagram influences its responsiveness and resilience to threats by measuring the susceptibility and recovery time when the group is perturbed by an intruder approaching from different directions.